SoulOfSword/iniside_out_galaxy_model/README.md

 - Different star formation laws yield noticeable differences in **radial profiles** of gas and stars but do **not** dramatically change the overall $(j_{\mathrm{bar}} - M_{\mathrm{bar}} - f_{\mathrm{gas}})$ relation.
 - Revised laws provide a better match to observed surface densities in galaxy outskirts compared to the classical Kennicutt–Schmidt law.

+---

+**Code Implementation**

+The code in this repository provides a Python-based implementation of the above galaxy evolution model.
+It numerically solves the relevant differential equations for gas and stellar surface densities under different star formation laws, using a Runge-Kutta approach.
+You can configure parameters such as:
+- **Accretion history** (timescale, total baryonic mass).
+- **Star formation law** (Kennicutt–Schmidt or Boissier).
+- **Rotation curve** (flat or radially varying).

+Results include radial profiles of gas, stars, and star formation rates, as well as global properties like the baryonic mass, gas fraction, and specific angular momentum.
+These can be compared to observations for validation.